waku-org/docs.waku.org/diagrams/_dns-discovery.md

 ```

 1. DNS lookup query to retrieve TXT data stored on `example.com` domain.
-2. `entree-root` is returned, value of `e` is the `enr-root`, root hash of the node subtree.
+2. `enrtree-root` is returned, and the value of `e` is the `enr-root`, the root hash of the node subtree.
 3. DNS lookup query to retrieve TXT data stored on `<enr-root>.example.com` domain.
-4. `entree-branch` is returned, this tree contains hashes of node subtrees.
+4. `enrtree-branch` is returned; this tree contains hashes of node subtrees.
-5. DNS lookup query to retrieve TXT data stored on, `DU...VQ.example.com` domain,  the first leaf of `entree-branch`.
+5. DNS lookup query to retrieve TXT data stored on `DU...VQ.example.com` domain,  the first leaf of `enrtree-branch`.
 6. `enr` record is returned.
-7. Returned value is decoded, peer connection details such as ip address and port are learned.
+7. Returned value is decoded, and peer connection details such as IP address and port are learned.